-Begin formulating ideas for Foundational Research Project (FRP) or MS thesis; student and Research Mentor decide on a plan for FRP or MS thesis
+V Activity Meet with Research Mentor Begin formulating ideas for Foundational Research Project (FRP) or MS thesis; student and Research Mentor decide on a plan for FRP or MS thesis.
 For students with vetted MS thesis (apply by October 1), student and research mentor develop plan for student's research experience in first two years.

-Research Mentor and Student develop goals and timeline for appropriate research activities.
+Research Mentor and Student develop goals and timeline for appropriate research activities for the year.